mastersj5/react-job-board/README.md

 ### September 30, 2024
 * Joshua Ian Masters
     * Touched up the website's appearance by adding a dark mode toggle.
-Added on the app's ability to web scrape.
 * Luis Enrique Rodriguez
     * Researched on web integrations using web scraping, allowing the app to function without an API.